ChantalD29/Milestone-Project-1/README.md

 HTML and CSS

 ## Programs and Websites Used
-- Balsamiq - Used to create wireframes.
+- Balsamiq - To create wireframes
-- Google Fonts - To import the fonts used on the website.
+- Google Fonts - To import the fonts used on the website
-- Font Awesome - For the iconography on the website.
+- Font Awesome - For the iconography on the website
-- Google Dev Tools - To troubleshoot and test features, and solve issues with responsiveness and styling.
+- Google Dev Tools - To troubleshoot and test features, and solve issues with responsiveness and styling
+- Git - For version control
+- GitPod - To write, edit and save code
+- GitHub - To save and store files for the website
+- Font Awesome - To add icons
+- Google Fonts - To import fonts
+- Canva - To create the website logo

 # Testing
+## Known Bugs/Issues
+## Resolved Bugs

 # Deployment
 To deploy the live website GitHub Pages was used.